 I think I deserved a medal for managing to bite my tongue when my father in law said “So you’ve had quite an easy pregnancy, then?”
 ARRRRGHHHH!

 Being pregnant second time round is a whole different ball game

 But it’s true what people say, pregnancy second time round however many embryos you’re growing, is a totally different ball game to the first.

-Somehow I managed to get to 38 weeks with my twins, and all the way through it I was still chasing Toddler around my local National Trust gardens, clambering through tunnels I literally couldn’t fit into at soft play and doing all sorts of things you probably shouldn’t do whilst pregnant at Gymbubbas.
+Somehow I managed to get to 38 weeks with my twins.
+All the way through it I was still chasing Toddler around my local National Trust gardens.
+Clambering through tunnels I literally couldn’t fit into at soft play and doing all sorts of things you probably shouldn’t do whilst pregnant at Gymbubbas.
 A particular highlight for me was getting stuck in a mini-train carriage I’d gone on with him at a local fun farm.
 It was time for Toddler to fend for himself!

-On the flip side, it’s safe to say the best bit about being pregnant is the cravings you have, and the f**k it attitude to eating anything and everything in sight because you’re “eating for two”.
-Well hello, I was eating for three and I was buggered if I wasn’t going to make the most of it.
+On the flip side, it’s safe to say the best bit about being pregnant is the cravings you have.
+Along with the f**k it attitude to eating anything and everything in sight because you’re “eating for two”.
+Well hello, I was eating for three.
+I was buggered if I wasn’t going to make the most of it.

 Unfortunately (or maybe fortunately?)
 I had to drive past it to get to and from pretty much anywhere on a daily basis.
 It didn’t have to be at meal-times, it was any time of the day.
 I even drove past on Christmas Day and was actually gutted when it was closed.
 Looking back I think I was bordering on having a problem!
 It was an ongoing joke between my friends.
 The McDonald’s emojis were top of my recent list on whatsapp, it was that bad.